remix-run/remix-website/data/posts/react-routering-remix.md

 ## Step 3 - Client-side Hydration

-Onto client-side hydration!
+On to client-side hydration!
 This is where we'll remove the vast majority of the Remix code (bye-bye Transition Manager - we'll always love you 🙃).
 In the same vein as above, Remix simply needs to leverage the route manifest provided by the server to generate a route tree to hand off to `createBrowserRouter` and then `RouterProvider` does the rest.
 The _super_ cool part is that Remix gets to use the _exact same loader and action_ for all of it's routes, since all they do it make a `fetch` to the Remix server with a `_data` param!
 This probably won't go through the feature flag since we can't exactly hydrate the document twice 🤷‍♂️.

 ### Step 4 - Client navigation and data-fetching